"To raise aspirations of every child and give them confidence to fulfil their potential through positive experiences"

 Welcome to Orrets Meadow's Website!
 Our most recent Ofsted report, May 2012, found Orrets Meadow for the third consecutive time to be an 'Outstanding' school.

-We are a special school for children aged 5-11, who have a statement for SpLD and/or Social Communication Difficulties including Autism.
+We are a special school for children aged 5-11, who have an EHCP for SpLD and/or Social Communication Difficulties including Autism.
 Children will have difficulties in reading and spelling.
 They may also have difficulties with maths, organisational skills, spatial awareness and fine/gross motor skills.

 Orrets Meadow offers children with Specific Learning Difficulties; specialist teachers in Dyslexia and Dyscalculia, small classes, tuition using multi-sensory techniques and a carefully structured approach with opportunities for reinforcement and revision.
 Our learning programmes and methods are tried and tested but are flexible and adapted to suit the needs of the individual.